andjar/Rydra/README.md

 *   `multiply_by(value, multiplier)`: Multiplies the `value` by `multiplier`.
 *   `add_value(value, term)`: Adds `term` to `value`.
 *   Standard R functions like `log()`, `exp()`, `pmin()`, `pmax()` can also be used if they are part of the `transformations` list (note: base R functions are not included by default in the `transformations` list; only those explicitly defined in `Rydra:::.default_rydra_transformations` or user-provided lists).
 To use base R functions, you would typically wrap them or add them to the list passed to `rydra_calculate`.
 For simplicity, `log_transform` and `exp_transform` are provided by default.

+Important:

+- The function used in `output_transformation` must be present in the active `transformations` list.
+There is no fallback to globally available functions.

 **Examples in YAML:**